keptn/community/project-infrastructure/google-drive.md

 but they may be created if there is a reason for that.
 Same for the documents with disabled comments.

+To restrict privileges for a document, open the document and select **Share** then select **Change** on the lower left of the pop-up.
+You can modify who can access the doc and what sort of access they have by default.

 ## Getting write access

 All Keptn contributors and community members can get access.